Otoom banner

 Limitations due to a paucity of resources (energy in the form of nutrition as well as data), lack of affinity between representative clusters or too much of it, the sheer processing space available (how many neurons are available for the processes), and therefore how the output fares within the feedback loops weaving between the members of a society (for example, how acceptable a statement is to others), they all combine to produce an overall result.

-All these factors are subject to change, and they do not apply to the same degree for every type of input nor output.
+The factors mentioned before are subject to change, and they do not apply to the same degree for every type of input nor output.
 While there are different functional scenarios within a society at any time, just as there are different scenarios even within each person, the effects of affinity and to what extent they are able to induce change, together with the feedback loops occurring within the overall system, they all combine to produce a result that defines the entire society.

 The success or otherwise of a society can be defined along the specific factors as they pertain to that society's situatedness, and is ultimately dependent on the potential of its neighbourhood.
 As in life generally, the laws of thermodynamics hold in the end.